cnbeining/Biligrab/README.md

 Able to process single or multiple videos with easy grammar, or reading mylist.

 Intergrated with Danmaku2ass(https://github.com/m13253/danmaku2ass, GPL v2) by m13253, able to convert danmaku to ASS subtitle.
-Both py2 and master branch avalable for better handling danmaku.
+Both py2 and master branch available for better handling danmaku.

 Able to export danmaku only.